-In the summer of 2009 we upgraded the small kitchen (14’ x 8’) in our 1924 apartment building.
-Nothing had been changed since 1986 when my husband moved in and installed new appliances.
-The previous tenant had combined the kitchen and dining room, which opens onto the entry as well as a hallway to the bedrooms and is visible from the front door.
+In the summer of 2009 we made some kitchen upgrades.
+Our apartment kitchen is small (14’ x 8’) and our building was built in 1924, so the walls are lath and plaster.
+Nothing had been changed since 1986 when Mr. AM moved in and installed new appliances.
+The previous tenant had combined the kitchen and dining room and both open into the entry.
+A hallway to the bedrooms also is visible from the front door.

 Stainless steel appliances were the obvious choice.
 I chose a Liebherr 30-inch bottom mount, free-standing refrigerator which slipped into a box we built.
 Made in Germany and popular in Europe where space is tight, Liebherr has a 0-clearance door which allows counter depth installation next to a wall (see first photo, above).

 The Bertazzoni 30-inch all-gas range [top] has great style and worked well in a kitchen with no vent hood.
 It fit neatly into the space occupied by the old Modern Maid [second photo], which was an old but good stove I actually considered keeping.
 In the end, it had to go.

 The new Miele Optima dishwasher [left] is virtually silent and the Express setting lets us do a small load quickly.
 The 20-year-old GE Potscrubber [right] sounded like a truck without a muffler — so loud we could hear it on the other side of the apartment.